daerlnaxe/MyMameHelper/Help.md

 ----
 # Menu
 ## Build Developers
-You can feed the Developers table with the temporary roms table.
+You can feed the Developers table with the field `manufacturer` from the temporary roms table.

 <br>

 ## Build Constructors
+> :warning: Unavailable until TempRoms table is populated

 You can feed the Constructeurs table with the temporary roms table.

 <br>

 ## Build Roms
+> :warning: Unavailable until TempRoms table is populated
-> :warning: unavailable until Developers table is populated
+> :warning: Unavailable until Developers table is populated

 > :warning: refactorisation en cours.

 Select the roms you want to keep and save it in the `roms` table.